biemster/pmos-openbox-conky/README.md

 WhatsApp will be connected through `whatsmeow`, SMS through modemmanager and GMail through some python binding like https://github.com/jeremyephron/simplegmail
 They will be set up to write new messages to a separate SQLite database, from which `phone.py` pulls the latest entries.
 Support for sending messages will be provided by a web app.

+## Alarm
+The RTC can be used to wake up the phone for an alarm.
+It should be relatively straightforward to implement an alarm clock with this.
+Since pmOS probably needs to be on the charger every night, it's probably a good idea to implement this such that when the charger is plugged, the battery get's charged to max 80% or something and the display will show the current time (and time until alarm).
+So this will be an extra state in the gui state machine.

 ## Power management
 The doas config `90-autosleep.conf` should be copied to `/etc/doas.d/`